Navigation

 Successful switch use starts with having the switch consistently in the proper position throughout the day.
 Commercially available mounting equipment is often used to position switches, however, this equipment may not always be available.
 Loc-Line can be a great alternative to these commercially available mounts.
 Loc-Line is a type of re-positionable plastic tubing.
 It's cheap, easy to get and easy to use!!

 When making your own PowerPoint book, a template can be a helpful time saver.
 The templates below are for creating ABC books and personal books for students with significant disabilities, including deaf-blindness.
 The templates have high contrast backgrounds and some have finger spellings.
 (The finger spelling photos come from Pics4Learning.com.
 They are free!).
 The templates have also been setup so that there is an auditory click and some movement when students turn the pages in the book.
 In all of the downloadable templates, the pages and the text boxes have already been made.
-Teachers, therapists and/or parents can spend time adding pictures and text, rather then the technical aspects of starting from scratch.
+Teachers, therapists and/or parents can spend time adding pictures and text, rather than the technical aspects of starting from scratch.

-PVC Pipe Flip Chart Easel
+PVC Pipe Easel

 The flip chart easel is used along with the alphabet flip chart for self-selected writing activities.
 The easel allows for the partner in partner-assisted scanning to have their hands free to point to the letters as well as write the letters the student chooses on their page.
 It also allows the student to have the alphabet flip chart at eye level as they focus on the letters being scanned.
 The easel can also be used with the communication flip chart for other partner assisted scanning activities.
 The easel has been designed by Julie Brickhouse, a teacher on the Deaf-Blind Model Classroom Project in North Carolina.